algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 ## Risks and assumptions

 - The 32-bit timestamp ends in 2038
-- The instruction we create could be infringing a patent
+- The instruction we create could infringe a patent
 - We assume that every implementation of C follows the C Standard close enough to not be a problem
-- We assume that any isntruction we create can be implemented in a real hardware
+- We assume that any instruction we create can be implemented in real hardware
-- Opens security vunerability through code injection
+- Opens security vulnerability through code injection

 ## Future improvements

-- making a system of include files
+- Importing/including other assembly files
-- Floating point architecture
+- Adding support for floating point number (FPU)
-- having a system of data declaration
+- Being able to declare raw data directly in the assembly file without the use of instructions

 ## Glossary